rbaas293/Downloading-Mimikatz/README.md

 How to get Mimikatz on windows 10 without defender quarantining it.

 ### Fake Out Windows Defender
-Create a folder in a directory of your choosing, I picked my Downloads Folder Name it "Windows Defender Bypass"
+Create a folder in a directory of your choosing, I picked my `Downloads` Folder Name it `Windows Defender Bypass`

-1. Search and go to "Virus and Threat Detection"
+1. Search and go to `Virus and Threat Detection`
-2. Go to "Virus and Threat Detection Settings"
+2. Go to `Virus and Threat Detection Settings`
-3. Go to "Add Exclusions"
+3. Go to `Add Exclusions`
-4. Click  "Add"
+4. Click  `Add`
-5. Click "Folder"
+5. Click `Folder`
-6. Choose the "Windows Defender Bypass" folder in the directory you chose
+6. Choose the `Windows Defender Bypass` folder in the directory you chose

    Windows Defender should not quarantine mimikatz now.